ouya/docs/unity.md

 Examples share common code which is found in the OuyaExampleCommon.cs script.

+Make sure your init scene includes the OuyaGameObject GameObject with the OuyaGameObject script attached.

 Some examples need to select a single controller at a time.
 The controller index is the current selected controller for the example.
 Especially with the OuyaShowUnityInput example where input is only shown for the selected controller.

 ```csharp